Facts of Life: OHIO LAWS

 O.R.C.
-5101.56: State and local funds cannot be used for an abortion, except in the case of rape, incest, or to preserve the woman’s life.
+124.85 Prohibits the use of tax money to pay for state and local government employees’ insurance coverage for nontherapeutic abortions.
+(O.R.C.
+5101.56) State and local funds cannot be used for an abortion, except in the case of rape, incest, or to preserve the woman’s life.

 O.R.C.
-3701.046: States “women health services” funds cannot be used to provide abortion services and cannot be used to counsel or refer for an abortion, except in a medical emergency.
+3702.33 State “genetic services” funds cannot be used to counsel or refer for an abortion, except in a medical emergency.
+(O.R.C.
+3701.046) State “women health services” funds cannot be used to provide abortion services and cannot be used to counsel or refer for an abortion, except in a medical emergency.
 Programs that receive these funds must provide services that are physically and financially separate from abortion-providing and abortion-promoting activities.

 Abortion is the practice of medicine or surgery for purposes of O.R.C.
 4731.41, which means that only licensed physicians may perform abortions.
 Nurses (O.R.C.
 4723.28) and physician assistants (O.R.C.
 4730.25) are prohibited from “prescribing any drug or device to perform or induce an abortion, or otherwise performing or inducing an abortion”.

 PARENTAGE OF DONATED EMBRYOS